DBCDK/rje/README.md

 ## Module loader `xmodule.js`

-Module system designed, such that modules can be used unaltered, in the browser, in LightScript, and also with the CommonJS module system.
+The module system is designed, such that modules can be used unaltered in the browser, in LightScript, and also with the CommonJS module system.

 Modules are defined like this: